 Seek Medical Advice When Needed: Persistent or severe lower back pain should not be ignored.
 Consulting an orthopedic specialist like Dr. Abhishek Chaturvedi can help identify the root cause and establish a treatment plan.

-When to See a Doctor
+When to See a Doctor for Lower Back Pain in Females

 If lower back pain persists for more than a few weeks, becomes more intense, or is accompanied by symptoms like fever, numbness, or weakness, it’s important to consult a healthcare provider.
 Early diagnosis and treatment can prevent the condition from worsening and improve quality of life.